 Jones Lang LaSalle is committed to the values of effective corporate governance and the highest ethical standards.
-We believe that these values will promote the best long-term performance of the Company for the benefit of our shareholders, clients, staff and other constituencies.
-To this end, over the past years we have adopted the following significant corporate governance policies and practices, which we then discuss in more detail below:
+We believe that these values will promote the best long-term performance and sustainability of the Company for the benefit of our shareholders, clients, staff and other constituencies.
+To this end, over the past years we have adopted the following significant corporate governance policies and practices:

-- Annual elections of all Directors; - Annual "say on pay" votes by shareholders with respect to executive compensation;
+- Annual elections of all Directors; - Annual "say on pay" votes by shareholders with respect to executive compensation; - Right of shareholders owning 30% of the outstanding shares of our Common Stock to call a special meeting of shareholders for any purpose; - Majority voting in Director elections;

-- Right of shareholders owning 30% of the outstanding shares of our Common Stock to call a special meeting of shareholders for any purpose; - Majority voting in Director elections; - Separation of Chairman and CEO roles, with the Chairman serving as Lead Independent Director; - Required approval by the Nominating and Governance Committee of any related-party transactions; - Executive session among the Non-Executive Directors at each in-person meeting; - Director orientation and continuing education program; and - Annual self-assessment by the Board and annual assessment of the Board by senior management.
+- Separation of the Chairman and CEO roles, with our Chairman serving as the Lead Independent Director; - Required approval by the Nominating and Governance Committee of any related-party transactions; - Executive session among the Non-Executive Directors at each in-person meeting; - Director orientation and continuing education program; and - Annual self-assessment by the Board and each of its Committees, and an annual assessment of the Board by senior management.